mikabz1/ROS2_Turtlesim_Catcher/README.md

 Run turtlesim_node and set a turtle to be the central turtle (the robot).\
 Then at regular intervals create new turtles.\
 The goal of the main turtle (the robot) is to "catch" the other turtles.\
-Every time a turtle is caught it is deleted.
+Every time a turtle is caught it is deleted.\
+<ins>By default the robot will go to the turtle closest to it.</ins>

 **Realization:**\
 In order to realize all this I had to create 3 nodes: